Storting: Historical composition of the Storting

+Norway parliamentary election (since 1921 - proportional election)

 Members

 The parliament has 169 members.
 If a member of parliament cannot serve (for instance because he or she is a member of the cabinet), a deputy representative serves instead.
 The deputy is the candidate from the same party who was listed on the ballot immediately behind the candidates who were elected in the last election.

 In the plenary chamber, the seats are laid out in a hemicycle.
 Seats for cabinet members in attendance are provided on the first row, behind them the members of parliament are seated according to county, not party group.
 Viewed from the president's chair, Aust-Agder's representatives are seated near the front, furthest to the left, while the last members (Østfold) are seated furthest to the right and at the back.